AdobeXD/plugin-samples/known-issues.md

   - Plugin menus and handlers may not be in-sync across documents during development
     - If someone modifies a plugin's files on disk while XD is running, and then opens more windows in XD, any windows that were open before reflect the old version of the plugin while windows that were opened later reflect the new version of the plugin.
 The menu bar will always reflect the old version of the plugin regardless of which window is current.

-## Export Renditions

-- On Windows, exporting to a folder which was created via `createFolder()` will not work if the folder name contains spaces, "%", or non-ASCII characters (e.g. accented letters).
-Such folder names work correctly when _chosen by the user_ via `getFolder()`, however.

 ## Plugin Management

 - If Plugin Manager is open when you invoke Reload Plugins, it will not reflect any changes to the manifest (plugin name, description, icon) until you close & reopen it.

 ## Scenegraph

-- `Rectangle.cornerRadii` returns incorrect values if the corners are not all the same radius.
-Use `effectiveCornerRadii` instead to get accurate values. _Setting_ `cornerRadii` works correctly.
 - It is possible to set nodes to 0 width or 0 height.
   - Scenenode setters block negative size values but allow 0 size, even though in many cases it is equally nonsensical.
 We do block 0 size in the UI.
   - In the past, XD's renderer would fail asserts (possibly even crash) with 0-size objects.
 I couldn't repro that any more, but unless we're covering it well as an officially supported case, it could easily regress again.
 There are some other minor bugs though, e.g. sharing fails if you have any 0-width/height artboards and bitmap export fails if any of the top-level items you're trying to export are 0-width/height.